melissapeng/Hack-Sprint/README.md

 ## Timeline

-May 17, Wed : Idea is Birthed
+May 17, Wed : Idea is Birthed;

-May 17 - 22: Design Process Underway
+May 17 - 22: Design Process Underway;

-May 22: Development starts
+May 22: Development starts;

-June 7: MVP is created and presented
+May 31: MVP is finalized and presented;

+## What the MVP includes

+To Do List, Timer, Task alert when timer finishes